instaclick/PDI-Plugin-Step-AMQP/README.md

 Limitations
 -----------
-* no declaration for Target objects.
+* No declaration for target, These must be "declared" before they can be used.